 Change to Federal Hours of Service Regulations

-Starting June 12, 2021, federal hours of service regulations will require inter-provincial commercial vehicles to be outfitted with electronic logging devices (ELDs).
+Starting June 12, 2021, federal hours of service regulations require inter-provincial commercial vehicles to be outfitted with electronic logging devices (ELDs).
 Saskatchewan is implementing a period of education and awareness because certified devices are not yet commercially available.

 Saskatchewan supports the transition over time to ELDs for inter-provincial carriers.
 There are no changes to the federal hours of service requirements, the changes are related to how the hours of service are tracked.